The Crowd (Lewis)

-The Crowd is a 1914–1915 abstract painting by the English artist Wyndham Lewis.
+The Crowd is a 1914–1915 abstract painting by the British artist Wyndham Lewis.
 It is an example of Vorticism, a modern art movement Lewis created.
 It was first exhibited in March 1915 with The London Group.
 At one point, it was known as Revolution, due to a misunderstanding that it was inspired by the 1917 October Revolution in Russia.
 Since 1964, it is in the collection of Tate in London.

 Background

 Wyndham Lewis painted The Crowd in 1914 or 1915, when he was involved in the British modern art movement Vorticism, of which he was the founder and leading figure.
 The crowd motif was inspired by the outbreak of World War I, which made him think about power and crowd manipulation.
 This was the subject of an article he wrote for the second issue of the Vorticist magazine Blast, published in July 1915, titled "The Crowd Master, 1914, London, July".
 He wrote that "THE CROWD is the first mobilisation of a country".